Trump administration officials discuss slashing refugee cap

 The Department of Homeland Security has since made it harder to enter the U.S. entirely, with more rigorous interviews and background checks.
 Administration officials say refugee applicants are now subject to the strictest, most comprehensive background check process for any group seeking to come to the U.S.

 Officials collect more data on refugee applicants and conduct higher-level security vetting.
 Officers have been given training on how to determine credibility.
-Fraud detection and national security officers now come oversees with U.S. Citizenship and Immigration Services teams who are processing refugees.
+Fraud detection and national security officers now come overseas with U.S. Citizenship and Immigration Services teams who are processing refugees.

 Administration officials have said the U.S. remains at the forefront of helping those fleeing persecution, and they note that from the 2008 budget year to 2017, the U.S. gave lawful permanent resident status to 1.7 million people for humanitarian reasons.